ntate6630/stream1_project/README.md

 ### What is this app for?

-This is a cooking website to demonstrate usage of different learnt on the course.
+This is a cooking website to demonstrate usage of different technologies learnt on the course.

 ### What does it do?